zenoss/twill/README.txt

 Acknowledgements and Credits
 ----------------------------

+twill was designed and written by C. Titus Brown.

 Cory Dodt had a great idea with PBP, and I thank him for his insight.
 Ian Bicking gave me the idea of reimplementing PBP on top of IPython (since abandoned in favor of cmd_).
 Grig Gheorghiu was strangely